 - Within 48 hours of receiving the details from the TQC, the Education Manager will evaluate the nature of the complaint/appeal, the attempts taken to find a resolution and decide upon the most appropriate course of action in order to proceed toward a resolution.

-- The Education Manager will then contact the complainant to attempt to resolve the complaint/appeal and document the proposed solution and outcome in OneNote using the template.
+- The Education Manager will then contact the complainant to attempt to resolve the complaint/appeal and document the proposed solution and outcome.

 - If a successful resolution cannot be found by the Education Manager, the complaint/appeal will then be brought to the attention of the Managing Director within 48 hours.